 Even before the pandemic, companies worked with outside contractors and foreign firms all of the time.
 Now, spurred by the massive uptick in remote working conditions post-2020, business communication platforms like Slack, Microsoft Teams, Zoom and so many more have enjoyed an increase in their userbase.
 It’s become necessary to unify organizations online, and quite commonplace to host everything from interviews to team huddles over video chat.

 As an unfortunate consequence, that also means brand new cyberattack strategies have come out of the woodwork.
-Over 90% of people who use video conferencing software are both aware that these programs have security vulnerabilities, and worried about their ability to protect their data while using these programs which have been so necessary to the workforce.
+Over 90% of people who use video conferencing software are aware that these programs have security vulnerabilities, and are worried about their ability to protect their data while using these programs which have been so necessary to the workforce.
 We must also consider that many workers use the chat features on these platforms to send confidential information to their colleagues, and all of that data is put at risk if these virtual conferences get breached.

 Have you been unintentionally putting private data at risk during video calls?